North River Press Announces Graphic Adaptation of Eliyahu M. Goldratt’s Bestseller, The Goal

 Business Graphic Novel Offers Visual Introduction to the Theory of Constraints

-GREAT BARRINGTON, MA, May 3, 2017 — The North River Press Publishing Corporation announces the August 2017 publication of The Goal: A Business Graphic Novel, based on The Goal by Eliyahu M. Goldratt and Jeff Cox.
+The North River Press Publishing Corporation announces the August 2017 publication of The Goal: A Business Graphic Novel, based on The Goal by Eliyahu M. Goldratt and Jeff Cox.
 The classic business novel that introduced Goldratt’s Theory of Constraints (TOC) has been adapted by bestselling author Dwight Jon Zimmerman and award-winning illustrator Dean Motter.

 The Goal is widely considered to be one of the most influential business books of all time.
 A bestseller since it was first published in 1984, the business novel has sold over 7 million copies, been translated into 32 languages and is taught in colleges, universities, and business schools around the world.
 Named to Time magazine’s list of the 25 Most Influential Business Management Books, it is frequently cited by executives as a favorite or must-read title.
 Amazon CEO Jeff Bezos made The Goal required reading for his top executives, and it has been called “a bible” for the team behind the company’s fulfillment network.
 Now, this classic bestseller has been rendered as a graphic novel that will appeal to existing fans as well as a new generation of readers.